CHALAZION (MEIBOMIAN CYST)

-A Chalazion or Meibomian Cyst is a small lump or swelling in the upper or lower eye lids as a result of a blockage of the oil glands (Meibomian glands).
-The trapped oil secretions cause an inflammatory reaction, there is no bacteria involved, however; if left untreated an infection can develop.
+A Chalazion or Meibomian Cyst is a small lump or swelling in the upper or lower eyelids as a result of a blockage of the oil glands (Meibomian glands).
+The trapped oil secretions cause an inflammatory reaction, there are no bacteria involved, however; if left untreated an infection can develop.
 If a Chalazion is small it may resolve on its own.
 Your surgeon will recommend the best treatment for you.

 - Surgical drainage – Surgical drainage is the most effective method to relieve a Chalazion.
 This can be done in our rooms using local anaesthetic.
 Antibiotic ointment is applied after the procedure.

-- Steriods and long term antibiotics are occasionally used for recurring Chalazions.
+- Steriods and long term antibiotics are occasionally used for recurring Chalazion.

 CYST AND STYE